randrescastaneda/Poverty_workshop/docs/index.md

 # Sessions

+## Sampling
+There would not be any poverty measurement without data to analyze.
+In order to have a precise and effective poverty measurement, practitioners and researchers must rely on quality datasets.
+This session gives an overview on how sampling errors affect the quality of our estimates.
+Predicting the sampling errors of poverty surveys require knowledge of different sampling techniques.
+We will learn these techniques, and how to implement them in Stata.
+The hands-on training session gives an overview of the statistical foundations of sampling, and discusses the different possible random sampling techniques and how to calculate sampling errors and weights.

 ## Economic Mobility
 The Poverty and Shared Prosperity Report will henceforth be published on a two-year cycle.
 The next issue will come out in the Fall 2018.
 This report will be focused on the measurement of global poverty and shared prosperity, and introduce some of the complementary indicators recommended by the Atkinson Commission on Global Poverty, which are intended to broaden the World Bank's conception of poverty.
 This presentation shows preliminary findings from the empirical part of the report.